 ‘Easy care holiday hair’ is about the intimacy of making; the top tingle of the finger, about caring by creating; feeling with the eye.
 About connecting whilst combing, traveling whilst sliding.
 Following a hair to its destination, inside, outside, a vlecht or a tresse, any hair on a holiday, stays at home.
 Rooted.

-Tobias Hantmann (1976, DE) studied at the Kunstakademie Düsseldorf from 1997 till 2004 in the class of Jan Dibbets.
+Hantmann studied at the Kunstakademie Düsseldorf from 1997 till 2004 in the class of Jan Dibbets.
 In 2001 he was a guest student of Georg Baselitz at the Hochschule der Künste in Berlin.
 In 2011 Hantmann won the Förderpreis Düsseldorf and Nordrhein-Westfalen.
 He was a resident successively at Cité Internationale des Arts Paris, Schloss Ringenberg (DE) and the Nordic Art Association Sweden.